jpmorganchase/salt-ds/.changeset/spicy-tigers-hang.md

 "@salt-ds/core": minor
 ---

-- added `arrowAlignment` to `accordion` to allow right alignment.
+- Added `indicatorSide` to `accordion` to allow right alignment.
-- removed arrow animation in accordion
+- Removed arrow animation in accordion.
-- changed direction of accordion's arrow to be consistent with salt's expandable components.
+- Changed direction of accordion's arrow to be consistent with salt's expandable components.
-  - `expanded` from down to up
+  - Changed direction when `expanded=false` from right to down.
-  - collapsed from right to down
+  - Changed direction when `expanded=true` from down to up.